ORDER NOW AND WE WILL UPGRADE YOUR ORDER TO 1ST CLASS SIGNED FOR DELIVERY AT NO EXTRA CHARGE

 For centuries, the cashmere pashmina woven for Pashminas and Wraps of London in our weaving centres in Nepal have been worn at some of the most prestigous ceremonies and events worldwide.
 Some of the worlds most powerful and stunning females have adorned a cashmere pashmina at royal weddings, the Grammy and Oscar awards, heads of state ceremonies and adorned by the supermodels on the catwalks at the London, Paris, Milan and New York fashion shows.

 The cashmere pashmina has not always been affordable to the masses, due to the high cost of manufacturing, shipping costs and the inevetible high street showrooms to sell these beautiful shawls.
 Now with the advent of the internet and online shopping, prices have become a lot more affordable for most women and now a luxurious cashmere pashmina can adorn most women’s outfits – adding that certain elegance to any outfit.

 Pashminas and Wraps of London brings to you the finest quality Cashmere Pashminas, Scarves and Stoles to your doorstep.
-A wide range of colours (over 39 colours) including: Ivory, Cream, Beige, Camel, Gold, Mustard, Yellow, Orange, Coral, Red, Crimson Red, Burgundy, Brown, Light Pink, Magenta Pink, Pink, Pink Blush, Lilac, Violet, Purple, Plum Purple, Aubergine, Navy, Navy Blue, Moonlight Blue, Cobalt Blue, Royal Blue, Dusky Blue, Baby Blue, Pale Blue, Turquoise, Teal, Mint Green, Lime Green, Black, Dark Grey, Light Grey, Silver Cashmere Pashmina are available.
+A wide range of colours (over 39 colours) including: Ivory, Cream, Beige, Camel, Gold, Mustard, Yellow, Orange, Coral, Red, Crimson Red, Burgundy, Brown, Light Pink, Magenta Pink, Pink, Pink Blush, Lilac, Violet, Purple, Plum Purple, Aubergine, Navy, Navy Blue, Moonlight Blue, Cobalt Blue, Rich Blue, Dusky Blue, Baby Blue, Pale Blue, Turquoise, Teal, Mint Green, Lime Green, Black, Dark Grey, Light Grey, Silver Cashmere Pashmina are available.

 What is Cashmere Pashmina Wool?